newism/dev-diary.newism.com.au/posts/creating-craft-cms-slideouts.md

 ---
-title: How to add a slideout panel to your Craft CMS module or plugin
+title: How to add a slideout panel to your CraftCMS module or plugin
 date: 2022-05-14
 author: Leevi Graham
 gravatar: d613d2145633372c632e1a02a49657e0
 twitter: '@leevigraham'
 ---

-Craft CMS 3.7 added element editor slideouts.
+CraftCMS 3.7 added element editor slideouts.
 Craft 4 took it a step further with `CpScreenSlideout`.
 I'm going to show you how to add slideouts to your own module or plugin.

 ---